 Students at Boston College have increased awareness of environmental issues, the impacts that climate change has on the environment, and the responsibility that we have to address the growing threat these changes have on our planet and fellow human beings.
-Some programs run by students focus primarily on sustainable living which also encompasses a range of environmental issues.
 The following groups have programs in which students can participate and be more actively engaged.

 EcoPledge is BC's largest student-run environmental club that works toward making Boston College a more sustainable campus.
 EcoPledge educates the BC community about environmental issues by showing films, presenting lectures, and hosting annual celebratory events like Harvestfest and Earth Day.